googlefonts/googlefonts.github.io/gf-guide/variable.md

 -   The [post-script name ID 25](https://adobe-type-tools.github.io/font-tech-notes/pdfs/5902.AdobePSNameGeneration.pdf) for Adobe Indesign, which (for now) requires this scheme: `FontName` for the Roman font, and `FontNameItalic` for the Italic font.
 The [Builder](build.md) will set that up for you using default settings and/or your STAT table values.
 -   The `ital` axis in the `STAT` table.

+As well as the style-linking bits used to link static fonts explained in [this section](./statics#style-linking):
 -   The italic style bits in the `head` and `OS/2` table
 -   The italic angle value in the `post` table.